microsoft/azureml-ops-accelerator/3-MigrateOperateAMLOps/3-BestPracticesGuide/2-PerformanceTunePRS.md

 1. Choose mini batch size.
 1. Check performance metrics.

->[!NOTE]
+> **NOTE: **
->Note that we're continuously improving log and metrics.
+> We're continuously improving log and metrics.
 The content here may not match the actual prod exactly at arbitrary time.
 We'll align them with on-going releases.

 ## How to Choose Compute Target